Responding to Campus Death Incidents

 - Alumni Office

 - In conjunction with University Security, inventory and secure all personal property and ensure that the student’s room is in order for the arrival of parents or others.

-- Arrange for sending flowers to the family by calling the Office of University Relations.
+- Arrange for sending flowers to the family by calling the Office of Marketing and Communications.